 Academic advising is a valuable student service that is available to you all year.
 In History, we have you covered.
-Students should meet with both the Humanities Advisor and Professors in the History Department throughout their undergraduate education.
-Please take an active role in advising and maintain advising worksheets -- ultimately, you are responsible.
+Freshman and sophomore students should meet with a Professional Advisor in the Humanities and Sciences Advising Center (LA 133) and/or Professors in the History Department throughout their undergraduate education.
+Junior and senior students will advise with History professors (of the student's choosing).
+Please take an active role in advising -- ultimately, you are responsible.

 - Professors in the History Department are available to meet with you throughout the year during their posted office hours.
 They can help you navigate departmental course offerings and inform you about educational options to best meet your interests and goals.

-All history students will advise with a Professor in the History Department (of the student's choosing).
-During the designated weeks of pre-registration advising, faculty will have sign-up sheets posted on their office doors.
-Sign up for an appointment during this time.
-Attend your appointment prepared.
-Please bring a transcript, questions, and your advising worksheets to the appointment.
-Have a good idea of what courses you would like to take the following semester.
+Come to your advising appointment prepared, have a good idea of what courses you would like to take the following semester.
 Please also feel free to discuss your General Education or other University requirements, or any other aspect of your education in the College of Humanities and Sciences.

-Students need to turn in the completed Graduation Application to the Humanities Advisor in LA 145 two weeks before the Registrar's office deadline.
-Feel free to consult with the Humanities Advisor about the specifics of the application.
+Students need to turn in the completed Graduation Application to the Humanities Advisor in LA 133C two weeks before the Registrar's office deadline.
+Feel free to consult with the History Advisor about the specifics of the application.